Powered by ProofFactor - Social Proof Notifications

 3. A deep dive into the emotional landscape of victims dealing with the aftermath of a viral attack.

-4. Understanding the complex sociology behind group dynamics in online shaming campaigns.
+4. evaluating the complex sociology behind group dynamics in online shaming campaigns.

 5. The influence of gender and cultural background on reporting incidents.